Introduction

 Ren et al. add practical depth by structuring the field around deployment realities rather than abstract model taxonomy: (1) cross-silo and cross-device participation patterns, (2) communication-efficient training and update compression, (3) parameter-efficient adaptation for large backbones, (4) privacy and robustness controls under adversarial clients, and (5) evaluation under non-IID data and heterogeneous hardware .
 That framing is operationally important because federated foundation model quality depends as much on systems constraints (bandwidth, client availability, stragglers, secure aggregation overhead) as on base-model capability.

-The survey’s strongest practical message is that privacy-preserving deployment is a multi-objective optimization problem, not a single switch.
+The strongest practical message of the survey is that privacy-preserving deployment is a multi-objective optimization problem, not a single switch.
 In practice, teams must jointly tune utility, communication cost, privacy budget, and robustness under poisoning or inference attacks; pushing one axis aggressively often degrades another .
 For legal and regulated environments, this supports a design pattern of staged rollout with explicit risk budgets, documented aggregation policy, and pre-declared fallback behavior when client quality or participation drops.

 The Post-LLM Frontier

 Wu et al. reframe the trajectory from scaling toward a tripartite agenda of knowledge empowerment, model collaboration, and model co-evolution .
 They argue that LLMs trained on unsupervised web-scale data store much knowledge implicitly in parameters, which can become stale, harder to audit, and more prone to hallucination under distribution shift .
 A practical response is to make knowledge more explicit through knowledge graph augmentation, retrieval-augmented generation that fetches live documents at inference time, and knowledge prompting that converts structured facts into natural language without retraining .
 Model collaboration addresses a complementary problem: mixture-of-experts architectures route each input to only a subset of specialist subnetworks, enabling strong performance with lower average compute per request .
 Multi-agent systems, where LLMs orchestrate specialized smaller models, extend this to open-ended problem solving .
-Hai et al.’s multimodal fake news detection study exemplifies this direction in practice, combining visual evidence, textual claims, and contextual knowledge through a multi-stream pipeline .
+The multimodal fake news detection study of Hai et al. exemplifies this direction in practice, combining visual evidence, textual claims, and contextual knowledge through a multi-stream pipeline .

 Close Reading: Recurring Themes Across the Collection